TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 1.5) This will create a route table, a network ACL, and a security group
 2) Create two subnets within, with subsets of IP addresses that don't overlap.
 Allow one to have publicly assigned IP addresses
 3) Create an internet gateway, and attack it to the VPC.
 ONLY ONE PER VPC
-4) Create a 'public' route table (map 0.0.0.0/0 and ::/0 to the intergateway) and  associate the subnet with this route table
+4) Create a 'public' route table (map outbound 0.0.0.0/0 and ::/0 to the internet gateway) and  associate the subnet with this route table
 4) Spin up two EC2 instances, one in each subnet
 4.5) For the Web (public EC2 instance) create a new security group which allows SSH and HTTP from 0.0.0.0/0 and ::/0 to enable internet access.
 Download the key pair created
 4.5) For the DB (private EC2 instance)create a new security group which allows SSH, HTTPS, HTTP and ICDMP from the public subnet's CIDR
+5) We'll need a NAT Gateway to all the private EC2 to download stuff off of the internet.
+(NAT instances on their way out, but they sit in the public subnet, and the route tables in private subnets route outbound traffic to the NAT instance).
+Attach it to the public subnet and create a new Elastic IP Allocation.
+6) Edit the private subnet' route table to direct all outbound (0.0.0.0/0) traffic to NAT Gateway